Blind controls

 Site safety conditions permitting , EOLIOS engineers can operate independently.

-Beyond the simple measurement report, EOLIOS will recommend, based on its experience and understanding of the site, that the location of the anemometers be changed.
-We will also alert the operator if the new positioning of the anemometers may involve wind origins for which its results may be obsolete.
+Beyond the simple measurement report, EOLIOS will recommend, in view of its experience and its understanding of the site, the modification of the location of the anemometers.
+We will also alert the operator, if the new positioning of the anemometers may include wind origins for which its results may be obsolete.

 We would like to point out that this measurement and analysis campaign enables us tooptimize the operation of the anemometers, but cannot provide an exhaustive analysis of the phenomena, as only the accessible zones can be studied.
 As an option, we can also carry out numerical studies to gain a more detailed understanding of aeraulic phenomena.